Welcome to the PE Department: Curriculum Information 2018 - 2019

-Students are encouraged to improve their physical performance along with their coaching and officiating skills.
-Students are also encouraged to demonstrate an ability to analyse and improve their own and other people's performance, and to demonstrate knowledge and understanding of the theory work.
+Students are encouraged to improve their physical performance by regularly attending after school clubs or out of school clubs.
 GCSE students are expected to take a leading role in representing the school.

 Two written examinations at the end of Year 11 are worth a combined total of 60% of the final mark.
 Coursework (3 practical performances - internally assessed and externally moderated) is worth 30% of the final mark.
 Students are expected to complete a Personal Exercise Programme as part of their practical coursework which makes up the final 10% of the grade.